Fraunhofer-AISEC/c_OSCORE/README.md

 # Building

 The arm-none-eabi-gcc toolchain must be installed.
-On archlinux, this can be done with `aurman -S arm-none-eabi-gcc`.
+On archlinux, this can be done with `pacman -S arm-none-eabi-gcc`.

 The zephyr repository must be accessible locally.
 It can be cloned with `git clone https://github.com/zephyrproject-rtos/zephyr`.